Payment franchises are often managed by product.Their operating maturity is rarely evaluated as one portfolio.

 Before You Engage

-Explore the Diagnostic →
+Explore the PFI →

-What the Payments Franchise Diagnostic produces
+What the Payments Franchise Diagnostic clarifies

 Output 1